huggingface/blog/active-learning-with-autonlp-and-prodigy.md

 <img src="assets/42_autonlp_prodigy/a1.png">

 As you can see, the model is struggling.
-But it's much better than before.
+But it's much better than before!
 Previously, the model was not even able to predict anything in the same text.
-Atleast now, it's able to figure out that `Bruce` and `David` are names.
+At least now, it's able to figure out that `Bruce` and `David` are names.

 Thus, we continued.
 We labelled a few more samples.